willojs/earthquakesNOAA/README.md

 The ultimate goal of the capstone is to build an R package that will contain features and will satisfy a number of requirements that will be laid out in the subsequent Modules.
 You may want to begin organizing your package and insert various features as you go through the capstone project.

 Dataset: https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1

+# Review criteria

+1. Does the package contain help files for each function?
+2. Are there examples in the help files for each function?
+3. Does the package have a NAMESPACE file?
+4. Is every function in the package tested?
+5. Is every function in the package demonstrated in the vignette?